Two measures of efficiency for the secretary problem with multiple items at each rank: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-Recall the classical secretary problem: For $n\in\mathbb{N}$, a set of $n$ distinctly ranked items is revealed, one item at a time, to an observer whose objective is to select the item with the highest rank.
+Recall the classical secretary problem: For $n\in\mathbb{N}$, a set of $n$ linearly ranked items is revealed, one item at a time, to an observer whose objective is to select the item of highest rank.
 The order of the items is uniformly random; that is, each of the $n!$ permutations of the ranks is equally likely.
 At each stage, the observer only knows the relative ranks of the items that have arrived thus far, and must either select the current item, in which case the process terminates, or reject it and continue to the next item.
 If the observer rejects the first $n-1$ items, then the $n$th and final item to arrive must be accepted.
 Since only relative ranks are known, the only reasonable strategies are $\{\mathcal{S}(n;M)\}_{M=0}^{n-1}$, where the strategy $\mathcal{S}(n;M)$ is to let the first $M$ items pass, and then to select the first later arriving item that is ranked higher than all of the first $M$ items (if such an item exists).
 As is very well known, asymptotically as $n\to\infty$, the optimal strategy is $\mathcal{S}(n;M_n)$, where $M_n\sim \frac ne$.
-The limiting probability of successfully selecting the item of highest rank is $\frac1e$.
+The limiting probability of successfully selecting the item of highest rank is $\frac1e\approx0.368$.

 In this paper, we extend the secretary problem to the case that there are multiple items at each rank.
 Fix an integer $2\le k\in\mathbb{N}$.
-For $n\in\mathbb{N}$, consider $kn$ items and $n$ ranks, with $k$ items at each rank.
-The $kn$ items are revealed, one item at a time, to an observer whose objective is to select an item with the highest rank.
+For $n\in\mathbb{N}$, consider $n$ linearly ordered ranks and $kn$ items, with $k$ items at each rank.
+The $kn$ items are revealed, one item at a time, to an observer whose objective is to select an item of highest rank.
 The order of the items is uniformly random.
 At each stage the observer only knows the relative ranks of the items that have arrived thus far, and must either select the current item, in which case the process terminates, or reject it and continue to the next item.
-Thus, the problem is equivalent to the problem of revealing one by one the elements in a uniformly random permutation of the multi-set, denoted by $\{1^k, 2^k,\cdots, n^k\}$, which consists of $k$ repetitions of each number in $[n]$.
+Thus, the problem is equivalent to the problem of revealing the items one by one in a uniformly random permutation of the set $\cup_{i=1}^n\cup_{l=1}^k \{i_l\}$, which consists of $k$ repetitions of each number $i\in[n]$.
+The permutations of this set will be denoted by $S_{n,k}$.
+(Of course, $S_{n,k}$ is equivalent to $S_{nk}$, the set of permutations of $[nk]$.)
+Each permutation in $S_{n,k}$ has $nk$ positions.
+Here and in the sequel, the items are always revealed according to the left to right order of their positions in the permutation.
+The items $\{n_l\}_{l=1}^k$ are considered the items of highest rank.